Super-Advanced Levels

 Do kids need to know 14x17?
 Absolutely not.
 Students are not expected to know by heart any super-advanced fact.
 Rather, they practice strategies that make it possible for them to solve such problems in their heads.
 These strategies help them to become very flexible, creative mathematicians.
 To solve 14x17 mentally (or any other super-advanced problem), students need to develop a toolbox of high-level math strategies and the brain power to hold so much in one's head at once.

-To make is more reasonably possible to do this, as the levels get more challenging, the number of allowed seconds to be considered fluent automatically increases.
+To make it more reasonably possible to do this, as the levels get more challenging, the number of allowed seconds to be considered fluent automatically increases.
 So a student with a 4-second assigned fluency rate may actually be given up to 12 seconds on some problems.
 Last year, in my relatively small school, we did have about half a dozen 5th graders who worked their way through the entire program.
 They were challenged throughout, and very proud of their success.

 To Turn on Super-Advanced Level Lifters for an Individual Student: